vanilla-manifesto/vanilla-di-manifesto/vanilla-di-manifesto-js.md

 ### Command-Query Separation

 Command-Query Separation (CQS) is a principle of design.
-Vanilla DI become hard to use if you don't follow the principle.
+Vanilla DI becomes hard to use if you don't follow the principle.

 ### Single Responsibility Prinsiple

 Single Responsibility Principle (SRP) is also a principle of design.
-Vanilla DI become hard to maintain if you don't follow the principle.
+Vanilla DI becomes hard to maintain if you don't follow the principle.